 Parents Frequently Asked Questions

-Great Plains College is at the leading edge of Saskatchewan’s regional college system, offering a wide-variety of post-secondary certificate, diploma and degree programs, as well as university programming, safety training, adult basic education and English language training, at locations across western Saskatchewan.
-Campuses are located in Kindersley, Swift Current and Warman with additional programming at locations in Biggar, Maple Creek and Rosetown.
+Great Plains College offers an open and friendly learning environment with practical education and training options.
+We deliver a variety of post-secondary certificate, diploma and degree programs, as well as University programming, Safety Training, Adult Basic Education and English language training.
+Our campuses are located in Kindersley, Swift Current and Warman with additional programming at locations in Biggar, Maple Creek and Martensville.

 Great Plains College was the first regional college in Saskatchewan to introduce a health and dental plan for its students, and proudly boasts one of the strongest scholarship programs in Canada.